Non-Credit ESL Programs

 English as a Second Language (ESL)

 Montclair State University’s non-credit English as a second language (ESL) program offers English instruction and practice for non-native speakers at all levels of language proficiency.
-Students may enroll in day or evening classes to accommodate their family and work schedules.
+Students who are high school graduates and at least 17 years of age may enroll in day or evening classes to accommodate their family and work schedules.
 Proper class placement is essential for effective learning.
 Therefore, each new student is assessed individually for English language proficiency and then interviewed by a faculty member who recommends the most appropriate course of study.
 Because placement is so important, all registration takes place in person.
 All classes are held on the Montclair State University campus.